puppetlabs/puppetdb/documentation/configure.markdown

 ### `username`

 This is the username to use when connecting.
+See the [PostgreSQL configuration section](configure-postgres) for some important requirements for the privileges of this user (role).

 ### `password`